-Parking: There will be a parking lot outside our store with more than enough parking for customer cars as well as provide a sufficient amount of area for outside promotional activities.
+Parking: There will be a parking lot outside our store with more than enough parking for customer cars.
+It will provide a sufficient amount of area for outside promotional activities.

 Location: Intersection of South Milton Road and South Plaza Way